pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 ## CORS

-So far, you've been building simple apps to learn the basics.
+So far, you've been building simple apps to learn the basics of building full-stack applications.
 One topic that has not been addressed is protecting your applications from hackers and other malicious or unauthorized usage of your applications.

 An example of this is imagine you have been working on a banking application - let's call it Bank-A. In it, you have security measures like passwords.
-Bank-A contains many sensitive information: name, address, social security number, bank account numbers, and more.
-A malicious actor could make a website Bank-B that looks like Bank-A. If a user mistakenly goes to Bank-B, they can enter their login information into Bank-B. Bank-B can then create a login request to Bank-A, capture all the information, and make additional requests to transfer money or delete accounts.
+Bank-A contains a lot of sensitive information: name, address, social security number, bank account numbers, and more.
+A malicious actor could make a website called Bank-B that looks like Bank-A. If a user mistakenly goes to Bank-B, they can enter their login information into Bank-B. Bank-B can then use the user input, create a login request to Bank-A, capture all the information, and make additional requests to transfer money or delete accounts.

-One way to prevent this is to build in an extra request that comes before each request.
+One way to prevent this is to build in an extra request before each request.
 This request is typically referred to as a [preflight request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request).
 This preflight request checks several things, including the server origin against the client origin.
 If the origins are different, the actual request is rejected.

-In this case, Bank-A will automatically reject any requests from Bank-B because the origin is different than expected.
-This cross-origin blocking is called [`Cross-Origin Resource Sharing` or CORS for short](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+In this case, when preflight checks are set up, Bank-A will automatically reject any requests from Bank-B because the origin is different than expected.
+This automatic cross-origin blocking is called [`Cross-Origin Resource Sharing` or CORS for short](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

-Suppose you have a situation where you have two different applications (like React and Express), and you need to allow Cross-Origin requests.
+Suppose you have a situation where you have two different applications (like React and Express), and you need to allow Cross-Origin requests just between these two applications.
 In that case, you can set up your server to accept these requests from specific origins using the npm package `cors`.

 ### Add CORS to your Express API